National Research Foundation (South Africa): Functions

+The NRF also manages the South African Research Chairs Initiative (SARChI), a government human-capital development programme intended to strengthen research and innovation capacity at South African public universities.
+By 2016, the South African Research Chairs Initiative and the Centres of Excellence programme had funded more than 200 senior research positions and 15 centres in fields such as astronomy, palaeontology and theoretical physics.

 One of the NRF’s key objectives is to ensure appropriately qualified people and high-level infrastructure to produce the knowledge that makes South Africa a global competitor.
 Its "focus areas" are: